 Butler is a tiny village located in the state of Ohio.
 With a population of 937 people and just one neighborhood, Butler is the 589th largest community in Ohio.
-Butler has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Butler has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages, Butler isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Butler are a mix of both white- and blue-collar jobs.
 Overall, Butler is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Butler who work in sales jobs (15.59%), office and administrative support (10.33%), and food service (9.63%).